Nathnefo/SaintExec/README.md

 Download the lastest release. **Open the injector before lauching the game**,  choose gameplay or interface (gameplay can only be executed in-game !) and execute the script.

 ## How to create a script ?
-I will post a tutorial on [saintsrowmods.com](https://www.saintsrowmods.com).\
+A post on saintsrowmods explain everything : [https://www.saintsrowmods.com/forum/threads/how-to-create-a-lua-script-for-saintexec.20376/](https://www.saintsrowmods.com/forum/threads/how-to-create-a-lua-script-for-saintexec.20376/).\
-To wait, here is a little script to inject into Gameplay (It makes your car invulnerable !):
+Example script to inject into Gameplay (It makes your car invulnerable !):

     function make_invulnerable(player_name, vehicle_name, i)
         vehicle_set_invulnerable(vehicle_name)